NHSDigital/nhs-notify-web-cms/docs/pages/pricing/text-messages.md

 When a service has used its annual allowance, it costs 2.27 pence (plus VAT) for each text message you send.

-You may pay more for each message, if you:
+You may pay more for each message if you:

 - send text messages longer than 160 characters
 - use certain signs and symbols